git-blame-BUK/Py_geon/building Py_geon/build_process.md

 AHRS_ORIENTATION = roll180

 ### Peripherals:
-Telemetry1 Port: Proximity Sensor
+Telemetry1 Port (Serial1): Proximity Sensor
 - SERIAL1_PROTOCOL = “11” (“Lidar360”) if using Serial1
 - SERIAL1_BAUD = “115” if using Serial1
 - PRX1_TYPE = “8” (LightwareSF45B)
 - PRX1_ORIENT = “0” if mounted on the top of the vehicle, “1” if mounted upside-down on the bottom of the vehicle
 - PRX1_IGN_ANG1 and PRX1_IGN_WID1 parameters allow defining zones around the vehicle that should be ignored.
 For example to avoid a 20deg area to the right, set PRX1_IGN_ANG1 to 90 and PRX1_IGN_WID1 to 20

-Telemetry2 Port: Telemetry Modul
+Telemetry2 Port (Serial2): Telemetry Modul
 - SERIAL2_PROTOCOL = 2 (MAVLink)
 - SERIAL2_BAUD = 57

-Telemetry3 Port: Boardcomputer
+Telemetry3 Port (Serial5): Boardcomputer
 - SERIAL5_PROTOCOL = 2
 - SERIAL5_BAUD = 57